sid88in/serverless-appsync-plugin/doc/custom-domain.md

 For example, if you wanted to use blue/green deployments, you might need to associate APIs from different stacks to the same domain.
 In that case, the only way to do it is to use the CLI.

-For more information about managing domains with the CLI, see the [Commands](commands.md#domain)
+For more information about managing domains with the CLI, see the [Commands](commands.md#domain) section.

 ## Ejecting from CloudFormation